 A + B → 2C + D.

-at steady state A is reacted at a rate of 8.94 mol/min
+at steady state, A is reacted at a rate of 8.94 mol/min, Calculate followings.

 This reaction occurs in steady state.
 Therefore no accumulation in this reactor.
 Here we are going to apply our quantities in moles.
 Our time basis is per minute.

-A is reacting and reducing in the reactor.
+A is being reacted and reducing (consumed) in the reactor.
 So generation is negative.

 flow rate of A in inflow, FA|in = 10.01 mol/min